IBM/event-automation/_eem_11.0/08-troubleshooting/05-invalid-async-api.md

 - Upload a valid schema for your topic by [editing your topic](../../describe/managing-topics#editing-a-topic).
 If a schema is present when you try to export the AsyncAPI, {{site.data.reuse.eem_name}} generates a document with the correct payload.

-- If you do not want to add a schema for your topic and you want to export the topic to be used in API Connect, you can amend the downloaded document to make it valid for an API Connect import.
+- If you do not want to add a schema for your topic and you want to export the topic to be used in {{site.data.reuse.apic_short}}, you can amend the downloaded document to make it valid for an {{site.data.reuse.apic_short}} import.
 You can do this by editing the downloaded AsyncAPI and amending the `channels.<topic_name>.subscribe.message.payload` field to be equal to `{}` and removing the `channels.<topic_name>.subscribe.schemaFormat` field.
-Once edited, the AsyncAPI document is valid and can be imported into API Connect.
+Once edited, the AsyncAPI document is valid and can be imported into {{site.data.reuse.apic_short}}.